 The Bank does not have a Board of Directors locally given that the administration and operations of the Bank has been conferred to a local management team comprising the Country Manager, the Head of Retail & Islamic Banking and the Country Operations Manager.
 The local Management team is headed by the Country Manager for the day-to-day running of the local operations of the Bank.
-The Country Manager reports directly to HBL.
+The Country Manager reports directly to Head of International Banking at HBL.